-An upward adjustment of 26% will be applied to account for the amount of time between the date of sale and the date of valuation.
-The location of this property is a more interior site and within a Maricopa County island, and a 25% upward adjustment will be applied for this reason.
-In terms of physical characteristics, this property is slightly larger than the subject property, although an adjustment will not be applied in this instance.
-A 15% downward adjustment will be applied for the superior shape when compared to the subject parcel.
-After the adjustments indicated, this sale suggests a value of \$7.34 per square foot for the subject land.
+An upward adjustment of 6% will be applied to account for the amount of time between the date of sale and the date of valuation.
+The overall location of this property is considered similar enough to the subject that no adjustment will be made, although a 10% downward adjustment will be made for the corner location.
+In terms of physical characteristics, this property is slightly smaller than the subject property, although an adjustment will not be applied in this instance.
+A 10% downward adjustment will be made for superior access characteristics.
+After the adjustments indicated, this sale suggests a value of \$7.31 per square foot for the subject land.